PSA – QuickBooks Online Integration

 This article describes the procedures for setting up the integration between QuickBooks Online and PSA, as well as exporting Payable Batches, Invoices, and Invoice Batches from PSA.

-Note: PSA – QuickBooks Online integration does not support a multi-company feature; as a result, all objects included in the Payroll Batch, Payable Batch, as well as the Invoice and Invoice Batches are automatically associated to the default Company.
+Note: PSA – QuickBooks Online integration does not support a multi-company feature; as a result, all objects included in the Payable Batch, as well as the Invoice and Invoice Batches are automatically associated to the default Company.

 Table of Contents: